gooddata/gooddata-ui-sdk/docs/contributing.md

 > not change the case.
 A webpack build of the target application may then fail with `Module not found: Error: [CaseSensitivePathsPlugin]`
 > because imports are for the new file name while the node_modules contains the old file names.

+#### Using `applink` tool

+Applink can make your life easier by watching for source code changes, automatically rebuilding the impacted packages and syncing their artifacts into the target application's `node_modules` similar to what you would be doing manually with `rsync`.

+To learn more about it check out the [tools/applink/README.md](../tools/applink/README.md).

 ## CI jobs and gating

 Every pull-request can be merged by adding `merge` label.
 This triggers test scripts and once they pass, the pull-request is automatically merged.
 All related scripts run in docker, see `./common/scripts/ci/` for individual scripts being run on jenkins slaves.